 For those wishing to involve themselves in Centre activities beyond the introductory sessions, registration is required and there are two distinct levels: Associate and Member.
 Associate status is open to anyone who has attended the Centre and is effectively a trial membership; it is free and involves joining the email circulation list as well as giving access to the Dhyana Centre’s lending library and certain restricted-entry sessions.
-Full Member status is only open to those who have been through one of the Centre’s foundation courses and it also requires fellowship of the Theosophical Society for which a fee of £20 per calendar year is payable.
+Full Member status is ordinarily only open to those who have been through one of the Centre’s foundation courses and it also requires fellowship of the Theosophical Society for which a fee of £20 per calendar year is payable.
 (NB.
 Please read the notes at the bottom of this page if you would like to know more about the TS/DC relationship).

-Associate: click here to download the registration form; please complete and return to the Centre.
+Associate: click here to download the registration form; please complete and return to Alan Perry.
 Alternatively you can register as an Associate by emailing a scan of the completed form.
 Once registered, there is no need to renew: those who continue to attend the Centre will in due course be invited to upgrade to Membership.
 Those who stop attending are automatically weeded from the register after a few months of inactivity.

 - Both Associate and Member status are at the absolute discretion of the Centre and do not give a guaranteed right of access to any Centre functions.

 - Although registration as an Associate is necessary for regular attendees, Membership of the Centre is optional (ie. joining the Theosophical Society is entirely voluntary and not a requirement in order to be active within the Centre.
 It is perfectly acceptable to remain long-term as an Associate).

 - In certain circumstances, conditional Membership may be granted to those who have yet to complete the foundation course.